MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/enterprise-scale-landing-zone.md

 - [API catalog](./architectures/data-management-landing-zone.md#api-catalog)
 - Data sharing and contracts

-For more information, see [Data management landing zone](./architectures/data-management-landing-zone.md).
+For more information, see [Overview of the Azure enterprise-scale for analytics and AI data management landing zone](./architectures/data-management-landing-zone.md).

 ### Data landing zone